georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 ## Extension Programs

 Most Inkscape extensions are written in Python programming language.
-If you are not familar with Python,
+If you are not familiar with Python,
 [the official python tutorial](https://docs.python.org/3/tutorial/) is a good start point.